 But of course there were bandages involved as well, along with many other forms of non-spiritual treatment, including a cornucopia of herbal concoctions.
-Egyptian medicine was doubtless efficacious enough in its way in many areas, a product of happy accidents and perhaps occasional bouts of more concerted experimentation over several millennia.
-Yet an increasingly entrenched priesthood seems to have arrested its progress well before the time of Homer; the surviving texts we have at our disposal reveal little obvious difference between the practice of traditional Egyptian medicine in 1800 BC and 200 AD.
+Egyptian medicine was doubtless efficacious enough in its way in many areas, a product of happy accidents and perhaps occasional bouts of more concerted experimentation over the course of several millennia.
+Yet an increasingly entrenched priesthood seems to have arrested its progress well before the time of Homer; the surviving texts we have at our disposal reveal little obvious change in the practice of Egyptian medicine between 1800 BC and AD 200.
 It became static, a matter for religious dogma rather than logical inquiry.

 It was thus left to the Greeks to separate medicine from religion for the first time.
 While we can see the first signs of their beginning to do so as far back as 550 BC, the man whom we most associate with the movement today — in fact, the most famous man of medicine in history, the canonical “Father of Medicine” — was born in approximately 460 BC.
 His name was Hippocrates, and he lived out the entirety of his more than eighty years on the Greek island of Kos.
 He had no need to go anywhere else, for Kos was already well-known at the time of his birth as a sort of spa island, a place where wealthy travelers came to take the waters and relax.
-Hippocrates would only add to its reputation by serving as their consulting physician when he wasn’t researching and writing.
+Hippocrates served as their consulting physician when he wasn’t researching and writing.